-Carrie was frustrated.
-Anger played at the edge of her heart.
-Why didn’t God answer her?
-Why didn’t he rescue her in her situation as she begged him to?
+I was frustrated.
+Anger played at the edge of my heart.
+Why didn’t God answer me?
+Why didn’t he rescue me in my situation as I begged him to?

-She began to pray less.
-One day, she realized she had nearly stopped praying altogether.
-She realized she had quit expecting anything from God.
-Her trust in his goodness had melted away in the heat of her struggle and God’s silence.
+I began to pray less.
+One day, I realized I had nearly stopped praying altogether.
+I had quit expecting anything from God.
+My trust in his goodness had melted away in the heat of my struggle and God’s silence.

 Countless Christians have seen their prayers erode to a trickle of empty words of habitual or panic button prayers.
 Some lose faith when life’s hard circumstances make no sense and God fails to intervene as they think he should.
 Others simply get too busy to bother.
 Many experience feeling let down and disappointed by the church or other Christians and paint God with the same brush.